precice/python-bindings/README.md

    $ python3 setup.py test
    ```

-**NOTE:**
+# Usage

-- For an example of how `pyprecice` can be used, refer to the [1D elastic tube example](https://github.com/precice/precice/wiki/1D-elastic-tube-using-the-Python-API).
+You can find the documentation of the implemented interface in the file `precice.pyx`.
+For an example of how `pyprecice` can be used please refer to the [1D elastic tube example](https://github.com/precice/precice/wiki/1D-elastic-tube-using-the-Python-API).

+**Note** The python package that is installed is called `pyprecice`.
+It provides the python module `precice` that can be use in your code via `import precice`, for example.

 # Troubleshooting & miscellaneous